-Volunteers (such as parent-helpers, etc.) have a responsibility to act in accordance with Bishop Cornish School's policies and procedures for health safety and welfare and to report any incident or defective equipment to a member of staff immediately.
+Volunteers (such as parent-helpers, etc.) have a responsibility to act in accordance with the school's policies and procedures for health safety and welfare and to report any incident or defective equipment to a member of staff immediately.

 Volunteers are also expected to act only under the supervision of a qualified employee.